 Other spas in the area include Ash Cave Day Spa, located on 70 acres with trails and gardens; Natural Remedies Massage, which also offers yoga and a meditation float pod; and Blue Valley Massage and Traveling Spa, which will also bring the spa to you if you have a group of four or more.

-Other things to do in Hocking Hills, Ohio, include birding, fishing, ATV rides and a long list of free activities that include walking tours, antique train cars, archery and feeding hummingbirds.
+Other things to do in Hocking Hills, Ohio, include birding, ATV rides and a long list of free activities that include walking tours, antique train cars, archery and feeding hummingbirds.
 Here’s a bit more information to help you plan your trip to Hocking Hills.